Is Your Cat Disturbing Your Sleep? How To Keep Cat Off Bed

 Crating or confining your cat at night

-If the cat keeps attempting to climb onto your bed nocturnally, you can consider confining or crating him or her to a different room after your bedtime.
+If the cat doesn't sleep at night and keeps attempting to climb onto your bed nocturnally, you can consider confining or crating him or her to a different room after your bedtime.
 Even just closing the door and keeping your cat out of your room can be effective, given that you have provided your cat with a comfortable blanket or bed to nap on, inside the crate itself or the room where you have confined it.

 Restricting your cat's access from the beginning